Diversity Collection

 Storage tree (= specimen parts tree)

-A specimen may contain multiple parts, which may be housed in multiple collections.
-These parts may represent different material categories, such as herbarium sheets, microscopic slides etc.
+A specimen may consist of multiple parts, which can be housed in different collections.
+These parts may represent different material categories, such as herbarium sheets, microscopic slides, etc.

-There is also a German video for this chapter Video starten.
+There is also a German-language video available for this chapter Video starten.

 View the storage tree

-The parts of the specimen are displayed in the storage tree, below the main specimen tree.
+The parts of the specimen are displayed in the storage tree, located below the main specimen tree.

-1. To display this tree, click on the button below the specimen tree (see point 1 in the image below).
+1. To display this tree, click the button located beneath the specimen tree (see point 1 in the image below).

 2. A window will open in which you must select the material category of the part you want to insert (see the image below).
 Select “herbarium sheets” from the list.

-3. Another dialog window will open, where you must enter the collection in which your samples are stored (see the image below).
+3. Another dialogue window will then open, where you must enter the collection in which your samples are stored (see the image below).

-4. Select the collection from the list or hierarchy and click “OK” to close the dialog.
-The lower tree now contains the selected material with all organisms (see all organisms in the image below).
+4. Select the collection from the list or hierarchy and click “OK” to close the dialogue.
+The lower tree now disyplays the selected material category along with all associated organisms (see all organisms in the image below).

 Edit the storage tree

-Assume that the insect is not present in the specimen, but was only observed during sampling, for example.
-To document this, remove the insect entry from the Display in label list to the Units not included in part list.
+Assume that the insect is not physically present in the specimen, but was only observed during sampling, for example.
+To document this, move the insect entry from the Show in label list to the Units not in part list.

-1. Select it (see point 1 in the image above)
+1. Select the entry (see point 1 in the image above)

 Switch to the location tree view